Themes | Government Accountability | The Accountability Index

 Edinburgh Tram Inquiry

-Recommendation: At all stages of the project there should be a collaborative approach to delivering it, including co-location of representatives from each organisation relevant to the particular stage, enabling issues to be addressed and resolved at the earliest opportunity, minimising risk …
+Recommendation: At all stages of the project there should be a collaborative approach to delivering it.
+This should include the co-location of representatives from each organisation relevant to the particular stage reached and having an interest in its completion to enable …

 Gov response: Council Leader Cammy Day stated: 'We know that serious mistakes were made in the construction of the original tram line.'
 The Council broadly agrees with Lord Hardie's recommendations but notes improvements were already implemented for …